ncatlab/nlab-content/pages/0/2/7/1/1720/content.md

 See in the list of [Examples](#Examples) below for concrete examples.

-Note that the above proposition applies only (in the right proper case, for concreteness) to pullbacks of fibrations along weak equivalences in which *all three* objects are fibrant, since a fibration with fibrant codomain also has fibrant domain.
+Motice that the prop. \ref{GoodPullbacksAndPushouts} applies only (in the right proper case, for concreteness) to pullbacks of fibrations along weak equivalences in which *all three* objects are fibrant, since a fibration with fibrant codomain also has fibrant domain.
 The definition of right proper, on the other hand, states this property in the case when *none* of the objects are assumed to be fibrant.

 One might consider as an "in-between" assumption the situation when only the common codomain of the fibration and the weak equivalence (hence also the domain of the fibration) are fibrant; but it turns out that this apparently-weaker assumption is sufficient to imply full right properness.
 This can be found, for instance, as Lemma 9.4 of Bousfield's *On the Telescopic Homotopy Theory of Spaces*.